 “What listening to metal on a fairground ride in outer space must feel like” – Metal Hammer

-Astrohenge are a brutal piano-driven London metal four-piece featuring Oliver’s ornate Beethoven / Slayer / Chas ’n’ Dave keyboard skills.
+Astrohenge were a brutal piano-driven London metal four-piece featuring Oliver’s ornate Beethoven / Slayer / Chas ’n’ Dave keyboard skills.

 Astrohenge have been featured in Metal Hammer, Rock Sound, Prog Rock and Terrorizer magazines and on BBC Radio 1, Sveriges Radio P3 Rock and Total Rock Radio, London.